Lace Scarves/Stoles

 Here is a lace-cuff only variation that can be worn either of two ways.

-Sample cover page of the Errant Ankles Lace Socks knitting pattern.
+Sample cover page of HeartStrings Errant Ankles Lace Socks pattern

 See more Sock Patterns in the Jackie E-S Design Collections.